GetStream/stream-cli/README.md

 Stream's Command Line Interface (CLI) makes it easy to create and manage your [Stream](https://getstream.io) apps directly from the terminal.
 Currently, only Chat is supported; however, the ability to manage Feeds will be coming soon.

+# 📚 Documentation
+You can find the generated documentation in the [docs](./docs/) folder.

 # 🗒 Issues

 If you're experiencing problems directly related to the CLI, please add an [issue on GitHub](https://github.com/getstream/stream-cli/issues).

 For other issues, submit a [support ticket](https://getstream.io/support).

-# 📚 Changelog
+# 📝 Changelog

 As with any project, things are always changing.
-If you're interested in seeing what's changed in the Stream CLI, the changelog for this project can be found [here](https://github.com/getstream/stream-cli/blob/master/CHANGELOG.md).
+If you're interested in seeing what's changed in the Stream CLI, the changelog for this project can be found [here](./CHANGELOG.md).

 # 🏗 Installation

-The Stream CLI is written in Go and compiled into a single binary.
+The Stream CLI is written in Go and precompiled into a single binary.
 It doesn't have any prerequisites.

 ## Download the binaries
 You can find the binaries in the [Release section](https://github.com/GetStream/stream-cli/releases) of this repository.